Welcome to today's edition of the Rush 24-7 podcast.

 But not English.

-After it aired, says here, many people took to various social networking sites to express their outrage at the song being performed in any language other than English.
+After it aired, it says here, many people took to various social networking sites to express their outrage at the song being performed in any language other than English.

-It's up to these advertisers to know how to reach these people to accomplish whatever they want, be it brand enlargement or brand identification reinforcement, or the actual sale of product that they can track that day.
+It's up to these advertisers to know how to reach these people to accomplish whatever they want, be it brand enlargement or brand identification reinforcement or the actual sale of product that they can track that day.

 And so Coca-Cola comes up.

-If you think the best way, if you are convinced that the best way to sell Coca-Cola to Americans is to sing America the Beautiful in multiple languages, then why don't you produce the product with labels printed in ten different languages?
+If you think the best way, if you are convinced that the best way to sell Coca-Cola to Americans is to sing America the Beautiful in multiple languages, then why don't you produce the product with labels printed in 10 different languages?

 Is that the way to sell Coca-Cola?

-Is that what uh the whole world sees the Super Bowl, yeah.
+The whole world sees the Super Bowl, yeah.

-Uh, but I don't think the commercial is intended to be an international.
+But I don't think the commercial is intended to be an international.

-And I don't know what which commercials, I don't think they're selling these commercials with world advertising rates.
+And I don't know which commercials, I don't think they're selling these commercials with world advertising rates.

 They're selling with U.S. sponsorship in mind.